gemini3d/gemini3d/docs/Readme_input.md

 source_dir = '../simulations/input/mooreOK_neutrals/'
 /

+! (optional - default off) allow neutral background atmosphere to change during simulation &neutral_BG flagneuBG = .true.       ! on or off dtneuBG = 1800.0         ! how often to call MSIS and HWM (if applicable) msis_version = 0         !
+0 or 20; which MSIS version to use, MSIS00 or MSIS 2.0
+/

 ! (optional - default off) Include disturbance precipitation based on file inputs &precip flagprecfile = 1                   ! use precipitaiton file input:  0 - no; 1 - yes